 Issue 2: When the actual OS takes over from the bootloader, it is not outputting all messages on the serial console (VGA console is fine).
 The output of ttyv0 is complete after FreeBSD takes over from the bootloader, but the output of the serial console, ttyu2 on uart2, is missing messages (see the first screenshot for an example, ttyu2, on the top, is missing everything that is not bolded in ttyv0, bottom).

-#10 Updated by Eric Loewenthal about 1 year ago
+#10 Updated by Eric Loewenthal almost 2 years ago

 - Assignee changed from Vaibhav Chauhan to Eric Loewenthal

 This ticket from upstream may be of interest for 1):

 #13 Updated by Alexander Motin almost 2 years ago